kaushalag29/Flo-Bus-Project/README.md

  Inorder to get private address for corresponding Sender address use the below terminal cmd:

- flo-cli -testnet dumpprivkey <sender address>
+ flo-cli -testnet dumpprivkey "sender address"

 5. Send it and wait for transaction to be confirmed.Send all routes to the same address(that is receiving address will be same for all routes).